-The Swedish Copyright law gives the creator of a work the right to decide how it is to be used.
+The Swedish Copyright Act (URL 1960:729) gives the creator of a work the right to decide how it is to be used.
 The law protects literary works, such as novels, articles and translations of such texts, and artistic works like for example, music, photographs, and computer programs.
 The law also covers works that have been published or been made available on the internet.

-In Sweden, a work is protected for 70 years after the death of its creator.
-According to the law, the creator has both a right to economic compensation and a moral right to always be given credit if his/her work is used.
-If you wish to use a material that has been created by someone else in, for example your presentation, publication, or teaching session, please note that you often have an obligation to get the copyright holder’s permission first.
+According to the Swedish Copyright Act, a work is automatically protected until 70 years have passed after the death of its creator.
+The law states that the creator has both a right to economic compensation, and a moral right to always be given credit if his/her work is used.
+If you wish to use a work that has been created by someone else in, for example your presentation, publication, or teaching session, please note that you often have an obligation to get the copyright holder’s permission first.

 There are exceptions to the copyright law.
 For example, to copy materials that have been made public for private use, and to cite other people’s works is permitted.
 However, the moral right always applies, which means that one must cite the source when referring to another person’s work.
-Information about how materials may be used without special permission can be found on Bonus Copyright Access' web page.
+Information about how copyrighted materials may be used without special permission can be found on Bonus Copyright Access' web page.

 There are alternative agreements, such as Creative Commons licenses, that make it possible to use and share works.
 By using a Creative Commons license, creators can select under what terms they wish to release their work.
-Read more about Creative Commons here.
+Read more about Creative Commons.

 If you have any questions regarding copyright, you are welcome to contact us: forskningsstodhtbibl.luse